Preferences: Social Media Tab

 If you have a Twitter or Instagram feed, you may want to embed your latest items in this site.
 For examples of each of these blocks, please see the Social Media Blocks page.

 This document provides detailed instructions on setting up your Instagram account to allow you to display your most recent posts on your site.
+There is also a document that provides detailed instruction on how to troubleshoot your Instagram feed if images no longer appear.

 This document provides detailed instructions for setting up your Twitter account to display your most recent tweets on your site.